luanrubensf/projeto-microcontroladores-web/README.md

 # projeto-microcontroladores-web

-Projeto de microcontroladores.
-Criado site para se comunicar com placa via MQTT.
+Microcontroller subject project.
+This site is able to communicate with a board that uses MQTT protocol, using Mosquitto.

 # Como usar:

-- Efetuar o download ou clone do projeto
-- Navegar até a pasta do projeto
+- Clone the project
-- Na pasta do projeto executar: `npm install`
+- On the project folder: `npm install`
-- Após o `npm install`, executar o comando `gulp serve`
+- On the project folder: `gulp serve`